CodeOfArdonia/TinkersConstruct-Fabric/README.md

 This is a fork of Tinker's Construct/Hephaestus, contains bug fixes and some slight modification for my modpack.

 Also, this is a LTS version only for 1.20.1 fabric.
 So don't ask me for porting to other version, please use [Hephaestus](https://github.com/Alpha-s-Stuff/TinkersConstruct) instead.

 ## Fixes

-- Casting Table will not drop casts and items correctly.
+- Casting Table&Basin will not drop casts and items correctly.
 - Crash client when you open the gui provide by a broken smeltery.
 - Some recipes cannot be used due to wrong tags.
 - When throwing items directly in to smeltery it will wrongly stack.